sosiristseng/sosiristseng.github.io/docs/tips/posts/code/julia/julia-design-patterns.md

 - julia
 ---

-Some notes of Tom kwong's book [Hands on Design patterns in Julia](https://www.packtpub.com/product/hands-on-design-patterns-and-best-practices-with-julia/9781838648817).
+Some notes of Tom Kwong's book [Hands on Design patterns in Julia](https://www.packtpub.com/product/hands-on-design-patterns-and-best-practices-with-julia/9781838648817).

 <!-- more -->